wp-plugins/loginradius-for-wordpress/readme.txt

 'Social Login for WordPress' plugin is developed by <a href="http://www.loginradius.com" target="_blank">LoginRadius</a>, watch <a href="http://www.youtube.com/watch?v=mLYbVNsU36U"  target="_blank">our video</a>
 [youtube http://www.youtube.com/watch?v=mLYbVNsU36U]

-= Plugin Features =
+= Plugin key features =
-* Social Login
+* Social Login with over 20 ID providers
-* Post comment with existing ID
+* User can post comment with their existing ID
+* Unlimited users*
-* Get user profile data
+* Store user profile data in your WordPress database
+* Add Login widget anywhere on any page
-* Select desired providers
+* Choose as many ID providers as you want
 * Manage plugin from WP admin account
 * Compatible with BudyPress
 * Highly secure through REST API